Login

 Credit Policy

-To graduate M.A. candidates must earn a total of 42 credits in addition to completing and successfully defending their M.A. thesis and meeting the French language proficiency requirement.
+To graduate M.A. candidates must earn a total of 42 credits in addition to completing and successfully defending their M.A. thesis and meeting the French language proficiency requirement of A2 on the CEF scale.

-Three credits are awarded for each course or internship that is successfully completed.
+Three credits are awarded for each course or Internship-for-credit that is successfully completed.

 Transfer Credits

-M.A. candidates who have already taken a course equivalent to an AGSIRD course at a satisfactory level at another school prior to attending AGSIRD may apply for a transfer credit.
+M.A. candidates who have already taken a course presumably equivalent to an AGS course at a satisfactory level at another school prior to attending AGS may apply for a transfer credit at the start of the program.
 Only graduate coursework may be applied to a graduate degree.

-Transfer credits are not used in the AGSIRD overall grade point required for good standing and graduation.
+Transfer credits are not used in the AGS overall grade point average required for good standing and graduation.

-The decision to award transfer credits is based on the quality of the work, course content, and the time interval since the course’s completion and its relationship to the AGSIRD program.
+The decision to award transfer credits is based on the quality of the work, course content, and the time interval since course completion and its relationship to the AGS program.
+The administration will request accompanying transcripts and syllabi for any credits examined for transfer.

 Course Waiver